-Business continuity, for us and our customers is our primary focus.
-We continue to work closely with our customers and staff, taking all necessary actions to protect their safety and minimise the effects of COVID-19, in line with Government advice.
+Business continuity, for us and our customers, remains our primary focus.
+We continue to work closely with our customers and staff, taking all necessary actions to protect their safety and minimise the effects of coronavirus, in line with Government advice.

-In addition to our standard business continuity plan, Tunstall’s crisis management team continues to focus on enhancing and maintaining service delivery and to tackle the impact of the COVID-19 pandemic.
+In addition to our standard business continuity plan, Tunstall’s crisis management team continues to focus on enhancing and maintaining service delivery, to assist in tackling the impact of the COVID-19 pandemic.

 Any changes to this position will be communicated as the earliest opportunity.